JHoweWowe/ilp-coursework2/README.md

 **IDE**: Eclipse

 ## Personal Notes
 Tackling this coursework assignment was quite interesting, as I had to implement proper software engineering practices, previously learned in Year 1 and 2, into this project.
-In addition, this was quite practical where I got to apply concepts previously learned into a worldly problem.
+In addition, I got to apply concepts previously learned in university into a world problem.

 ## Brief Instructions
 1. Starting up the WebServer